Writing (or Updating) Your Website with AI

 “Does this page make it clear what I do, who I help, and where I work?”

 This gives you a glimpse into what a stranger or a search tool might pick up (or miss) when they first land on your page.
 It’s a great way to check if your words are doing the work you want them to do.
+It’s a revealing exercise, and often a relieving one too.

-What ChatGPT can do for you
+What AI tools can do for you

-What ChatGPT can’t do (without your help)
+What AI tools can’t do (without your help)

 What to Know Before You Start Prompting